kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 3. Windows

 Having some powerful tools in your toolbelt is essential for a Java developer, and one of the crucial tools for an Ethereum blockchain developer is the network client.
 This is the piece of software that will actually communicate data to and from the blockchain.
 Among other things, the client is used to: spin up nodes, act as a peer discovery agent to see who else is participating in the network and validate and send transactions.
-The following guide is -will help you install and setup this core part you'll need for programming on Ethereum with Java.
+The following guide will help you install and setup this core part you'll need for programming on Ethereum with Java.
 Although there are some great networking clients out there- this is the only one that is written in Java.

 Pantheon is an open-source, Apache 2.0 licensed Ethereum client written in Java.
 It is mainnet compatible, has a modular architecture, and has privacy and permissioning features as well as new consensus algorithms.